SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 ## Jan Nepomuk

 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-in-river.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-in-river-thumb.jpg" width="400" height="225" alt="Jan Nepomuk: supine in river" title="Jan Nepomuk: supine in river" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

-Meet [Jan Nepomuk](https://en.wikipedia.org/wiki/John_of_Nepomuk) (first name pronounced with a Y sound, something like "Yahn"), c1345 &ndash; 1393-Mar-20, patron saint of Bohemia and (somewhat ironically) protector from drowning.
+Meet [Jan Nepomuk](https://en.wikipedia.org/wiki/John_of_Nepomuk) (Jan Nepomuck&yacute;, first
+name pronounced with a Y sound, something like "Yahn"), c1345 &ndash; 1393-Mar-20, patron saint of Bohemia and (somewhat ironically) protector from drowning.

 Whenever a death date is given like that with _extreme_ precision, you should expect a